KenKundert/avendesora/doc/commands.rst

     avendesora archive
     avendesora A

 This command creates an encrypted archive that contains all the information in your accounts files, including the fully generated secrets.
 You should never need this file, but its presence protects you in case you lose access to Avendesora.
 To access your secrets without Avendesora, simply decrypt the archive file with GPG.
 The

 without Avendesora.
 When hidden, the secrets are encoded in base64.
 You can decode it by running 'base64 -d -' and pasting the encoded secret into the terminal.

 When you run this command it overwrites the existing archive.
 If you have accidentally deleted an account or changed a secret, then replacing the archive could cause the last copy of the original information to be lost.
-To prevent this from occurring it is a good practice to run the 'changed' command before regenerating the archive.
-It describes all of the changes that have occurred since the last time the archive was generated.
+To prevent this from occurring it is a good practice to run the :ref:`changed command
+<changed command>` before regenerating the archive.
+It describes all of the
+changes that have occurred since the last time the archive was generated.
 You should only regenerate the archive once you have convinced yourself all of the changes are as expected.

 .. index::